proveskit/circuitpy_flight_software/docs/dev-guide.md

 There is more information in the OS specific guides on how to find your board's mount point.

+To see the output of your code you can connect to the board using the serial console.
+You can find more information on how to do that in the OS specific guides.

 ## Continuous Integration (CI)
 This repo has a continuous integration system using Github Actions.
 Anytime you push code to the repo, it will run a series of tests.
 If you see a failure in the CI, you can click on the details to see what went wrong.